-The general education curriculum is represented by the areas listed alphabetically below.
 The purpose of the general education curriculum is to provide Concordia University students with the opportunity to grow in their ability to:

 - A. discover, confront and explore unfamiliar information and ideas; - B. use available academic resources and skills to think analytically, critically, and synthetically; - C. use appropriate and current technology for research and problem solving; and - D. ideally move beyond the academic data itself to formulate and express new insights and ideas.